-College is the perfect time in your life to discover your talents, explore new interests, and meet interesting people.
+College is the perfect time to discover your talents, explore new interests, and interact with diverse types of people.
 Getting involved on campus will help you achieve all these goals and make your time at Manor a truly enjoyable and memorable experience.

-In addition to our many campus clubs, the Student Engagement department hosts a number of special events that give you the chance to "meet, greet, and eat" with your fellow Manor Community members.
+In addition to our many campus clubs, Office of Student Engagement department hosts a number of special events that give you the chance for fellowship with other Manor Community members.